OpenPrograms/Fingercomp-Programs/lumber/README.md

 Robot will also drop the tool in the chest under it when it completes a cycle.
 This could be used to recharge or repair the tool.

 The tool is an axe that can chop the whole tree, not only one wood block.

+### License
+This program uses the CC0 1.0 license, see the `LICENSE` file for more details about the license.